Award No. 1742424

 - US citizens or permanent residents

 - Demonstrated need for financial aid through FAFSA

 - At least 3.0 GPA

 - Enrolled full time for a degree in a STEM field**

-Acceptable STEM fields include: physics, chemistry, mathematics, computer and information science, engineering, or technology areas associated with the preceding fields.
+**Acceptable STEM fields: physics, chemistry, mathematics, computer and information science, engineering, or technology areas associated with the preceding fields.

-- FAFSA Student Aid Report (submit ASAP to allow time for processing) – available through the Office of Student Financial Assistance
+- Submit FAFSA Student Aid Report as soon as possible to the Office of Student Financial Assistance

 For more information, please contact Dr. Brian Moore